jonasjohansson/11.igem.se/pages/wiki/about/attributions.md

 ## Team Training and Project Start

 The iGEM project is not part of any synthetic biology course and joining the team is on a voluntary basis.
 The team first met at the end of January and started a 3-month brainstorming period.
 The project was chosen in April and the team dedicated all their pre-summer time to plan their lab time efficiently and organize educational and engagement events.
 Over the summer, the team got free access to the course labs of KTH Royal Institute of Technology.
-After the summer, our team was kindly granted access to lab space of the Department of Protein Technology at KTH Royal Institute of Technology to continue their experiments. to lab space of the Department of Protein Technology at KTH Royal Institute of Technology to continue their experiments.
+After the summer, our team was kindly granted access to lab space of the Department of Protein Technology at KTH Royal Institute of Technology to continue their experiments.